chevere/docs/architecture/README.md

 # Introduction

-Outlines the architecture used, with coding style, formatting, conventions and all what is needed to develop the Chevere project.

-> 😉 This is a reference for the Chevere framework itself, not for applications developed on top of it
+This section outlines the architecture concepts implemented in Chevere.

+There is a standard for formatting and coding style that must be followed among several conventions and best practices.
+All these rules have been established to provide consistency for the project.

 If you want to contribute with Chevere development this is a **must read**.

+> 😉 This is a reference for the Chevere framework itself, not for applications developed on top of it.